jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 An uppgrade has many inherited functions such as OnHit(), ApplyStat() or OnDamage().
 It is using these functions that you decide where/what your upgrade will affect.
-As an Example take UpgradeRangeTest which will have an emmidiate effect on player health in its ApplyStat() function, as well as making projectiles shot upwards when hitting something in the function OnRangeHit().
+As an Example take UpgradeRangeTest which will have an emmidiate effect on player health in its ApplyStat() function, as well as making projectiles shoot upwards when hitting something in the function OnRangeHit().

 ```cpp
 	void UpgradeRangeTest::OnRangedHit()